Shrimpin’ Dippin’ Broth

 Pecan Smoked Shrimp

-II had my Weber Smokey Mountain smoker fired up the other day, cooking a bunch of turkey breasts.
-After they were done, the fire was still nice and hot, so I grabbed a pound of gulf shrimp, seasoned them, skewered them, and put them over the smoke.
-Shrimp don’t take long at all to be cooked, so in about 30 minutes they were done.
+I had my Weber Smokey Mountain smoker fired up the other day, cooking a bunch of turkey breasts.
+After they were done, the fire was still nice and hot.
+So I grabbed a pound of gulf shrimp, seasoned them, skewered them, and put them over the smoke.
+Shrimp don’t take long to be cook, so in about 30 minutes they were done.
 I let them cool slightly and served them in a great Cobb salad.
 These pecan smoked shrimp were only lightly seasoned.
 I didn’t want the shrimp to be particularly spicy so they didn’t overpower my salad.
 And I didn’t want to bury the shrimp so I didn’t even notice them any more!
 If I was going to use them in shrimp cocktail I would’ve increased the cayenne just a little more, and used cocktail sauce to cool off the heat.

 Pecan Smoked Shrimp